-CAA members are entitled to a library card at all of the UC campuses: Berkeley, Irvine, Davis, Los Angeles, Merced, Riverside, San Diego, San Francisco, Santa Barbara, and Santa Cruz.
+CAA members may obtain a library card at any of the UC campuses provided they meet the qualifications to obtain a library card at that campus: Berkeley, Irvine, Davis, Los Angeles, Merced, Riverside, San Diego, San Francisco, Santa Barbara, and Santa Cruz.

 UC Berkeley Library Privileges

 You must be a California resident in order to obtain a library card and check out books.
 Non-residents may still access the libraries using a day pass, but may not check out books.
 Library cards must be set up and renewed in person at the Privileges Desk at Doe library.